mithubindia/vmenu/README.md

 ## 📌 Contributing
 Contributions are welcome!
 If you want to improve **ProxMenux**, feel free to fork the repository and submit a pull request.

 ---

-## 📌 License
-🔖 ProxMenux is licensed under the **MIT License** – You are free to use, modify, and distribute it.
-📜 See the full license [here](https://github.com/MacRimi/ProxMenux/blob/main/LICENSE).

----